dammyammy/lara-pay-ng/readme.md

     Facades         Namespace                                   When To Use Which Facade

-    Pay::           \Dammyammy\LaraPayNG\Facades\Pay            Use If You want To Swap Gateways Through Config.
+    Pay::           \LaraPayNG\Facades\Pay            Use If You want To Swap Gateways Through Config.
-    GTPay::         \Dammyammy\LaraPayNG\Facades\GTPay          Use If You Specifically want GTPay Gateway.
+    GTPay::         \LaraPayNG\Facades\GTPay          Use If You Specifically want GTPay Gateway.
-    WebPay::        \Dammyammy\LaraPayNG\Facades\WebPay         Use If You Specifically want WebPay Gateway.
+    WebPay::        \LaraPayNG\Facades\WebPay         Use If You Specifically want WebPay Gateway.
-    VoguePay::       \Dammyammy\LaraPayNG\Facades\VoguePay      Use If You Specifically want VoguePay Gateway.
+    VoguePay::       \LaraPayNG\Facades\VoguePay      Use If You Specifically want VoguePay Gateway.